A broken link is such a link, when navigating through which the server gives the answer “the page does not exist or is not found”.

 How to fix, change and delete the broken links on the site?

-You have to do this manually using your own hands.
+You have to do this manually using your own hands or website crawl tool.
 How do you go about this?

 For example, Wikipedia removes an unnecessary page or combines two pages.
 You need to change the address in the broken link to lead to a new page.

-If you refer to a page of the site, and the structure and CNC have changed on it, your task is to find an old page with a new URL and write it in place of the old one.
+- If you refer to a page of the site, and URL address has changed on it, your task is to find an old page with a new URL definition and write it in place of the old one.